-For international students who are F-1 and J-1 visa holders undertaking to complete the program in one academic year, the independent research paper must be completed during the spring semester - no "incomplete" grades will be permitted except under extraordinary circumstances.
-Students failing to complete the independent paper during the second semester will not earn their degrees, and will then be in violation of their visa status and may be required to leave the country.
+For international students who are F-1 and J-1 visa holders undertaking to complete the program in one academic year, the thesis paper must be completed during the spring semester - no "incomplete" grades will be permitted except under extraordinary circumstances.
+Students failing to complete the thesis paper during the second semester will not earn their degrees, and will then be in violation of their visa status and may be required to leave the country.
 They will therefore be ineligible to follow their studies with an internship or work authorized under "Optional Practical Training."

 Available financial services courses include:

 - Securities Regulation

 - Insurance Organizations and Business